 In some cases, companies include After Call Work (ACW) into the AHT calculation.
 ACW is the average duration after each call an agent takes to carry out post-call processing, including data entry and updates, scheduling follow-ups, and any other communication requirements.

-To calculate average handle time, add total talk time with total hold time, then add ACW.
-Lastly, divide that by the total number of calls to get the AHT.
+The average handle time formula is total talk time plus total hold time plus ACW, then divide that by the total number of calls to get the AHT.

 AHT can be assessed per agent, per department, or across the organization.

 The easiest way to immediately improve AHT is to uncover and determine the root cause of interactions that increase the length of agent conversations.
 To do that, it starts with 100% call coverage, to ensure that every interaction is monitored and identified.

 Common monitorable interactions, analyzed with speech analytics, that impact AHT include dead air, hold-time violations, and supervisor escalations.
 In some cases, customer sentiment can also shed light into AHT, with negative interactions lengthening the call, and leading to the interactions listed above.

 With a clear understanding of the interactions impacting AHT, supervisors can more rapidly train agents on how to better handle those interactions, including critical agent soft skills.

 For example, if an agent is has a high number of supervisor escalations, supervisors can quickly hold micro-training sessions to coach on tactics to reduce it, like empathy statements or de-escalation tactics.
 It’s all about providing context side-by-side with the agent feedback.
 Additionally, if the resolution of the query is out of the agent’s control, you can quickly identify why and fix the operational efficiency that’s keeping the agent from resolving the customer’s issue.